 In February 2016, FASB issued ASU 2016-02, Leases (Topic 842).
 The objective of the ASU is to increase transparency and comparability in financial reporting by requiring balance sheet recognition of leases and note disclosure of certain information about lease arrangements.
 The new FASB ASU topic on leases consists of five subtopics: overall, lessee, lessor, sale and leaseback transactions, and leveraged lease arrangements.
-ASU No. 2016-02 is applicable to any entity that enters into a lease and was originally effective for public business entities for fiscal years beginning after December 15, 2018.
-In October 2019, FASB approved to delay effective dates for all public business entities, except for SEC filers, to fiscal years beginning after December 15, 2019.
-The Charter will determine the impact on the financial statements once implemented for the fiscal year ending June 30, 2021.
-In April 2020, FASB voted to delay implementation by one year as a result of COVID-19.
-The Charter will determine the impact on the financial statements once implemented.
+ASU No. 2016-02 is applicable to any entity that enters into a lease.
+The new lease standard is effective for private nonprofits with fiscal years beginning after December 15, 2021.
+The Charter will determine the impact on the financial statements once required to implement in the 2022-23 fiscal year.